sergeiudris/deathstar.lab/docs/design/design.md

   - db connection
   - filesystem access
 - and it is great to build those as processes, but be able to handle main async flow around these abstractions inside a single runtime with core.async
-- so by design of the peer, libp2p peer process should be part of the jvm-app
+- so by design of the peer, libp2p peer process should be part of the jvm-app</s>

 ## ~~one app, one jvm: game is the focus, not development~~